totemcc/totemcc.github.com/onward2012/onward.md

 # Who are Alternative Programmers?

 Many profound advances in programming were the result of people reconsidering the question, *who are the programmers*?
-Engelbart's NLS expanded the view of programmers from business analysts and artificial intelligence researchers to any information worker.
-Smalltalk originally focused on children as programmers.
-Hypercard was developed and distributed at Bill Atkinson's insistence that "end users" need programming capabilities.^[http://www.savetz.com/ku/ku/quick_genius_behind_hypercard_bill_atkinson_the_november_1987.html] Even web programming, at least initially, promoted a culture where anybody could contribute their content or software to the web.^[There seems to be a pattern where an environment is developed for alternative programmers, then as a consequence of success is overtaken by "real" programmers.
+Engelbart's NLS expanded the view of programmers from business analysts and artificial intelligence researchers to any information worker.^[X] Smalltalk originally focused on children as programmers.^[X] Hypercard was developed and distributed at Bill Atkinson's insistence that "end users" need programming capabilities.^[http://www.savetz.com/ku/ku/quick_genius_behind_hypercard_bill_atkinson_the_november_1987.html] Even web programming, at least initially, promoted a culture where anybody could contribute their content or software to the web.^[There seems to be a pattern where an environment is developed for alternative programmers, then as a consequence of success is overtaken by "real" programmers.
 Adobe Flash, originally designed for animators who wanted to work with interaction, also follows this pattern.]

 I believe a new generation of programmers is emerging.
 These "alternative" programmers are people who do not self-identify as programmers, but who regularly program computers in order to achieve their goals.
 Alternative programmers can include for example musicians, performers, writers, visual artists, designers, scientists, architects, and activists.

 Evidence of this emergence includes:

 1. The growth of the DIY hacker and maker cultures, with hacker spaces, hackathons, workshops, and meetups.
 These serve as social support structures for alternative programmers.
-2. Platforms and communities built around beginner-friendly, dive-right-in programming, such as Arduino and Processing.
+2. Platforms and communities built around beginner-friendly, dive-right-in programming, such as Arduino^[X] and Processing^[X].
 3. The ubiquitous use of computers as a means of creative expression, ranging from editing video for YouTube to using Max/MSP for live performances.

 Some alternative programmers take well to the current ecosystem of programming interfaces.
 But certain creative processes--relied on by alternative programmers in their other work--are inadequately accommodated by traditional programming interfaces.
 For example: